-Below we discuss equity grants made during fiscal year 2016, including certain one-time special equity grants, the payout of the performance awards granted in 2014 for which the three-year performance period ended in fiscal year 2016, and the equity grants made during fiscal year 2017.
-Mr. Reilly and Mr. Kaye's fiscal year 2016 compensation is addressed separately on pages 37 and 38.
+Below we discuss equity grants made during fiscal year 2019 to Messrs.
+Burnison, Rozek, Mulrooney and Arian and the payout of the performance awards granted in fiscal year 2017 for which the three-year performance period ended in fiscal year 2019.

-Fiscal Year 2016 Equity Awards
+Fiscal Year 2019 Equity Awards

-In fiscal year 2016, 60% (based on the number of units/shares granted) of the annual equity awards granted to the named executive officers were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
-As in previous years (excluding fiscal year 2014), the named executive officers received a portion of their equity awards in the form of time-based restricted stock awards.
-As discussed further below, certain NEOs received off-cycle, sign-on and/or special equity grants during fiscal year 2016.
+In fiscal year 2019, 60% (based on the number of units/shares granted at target) of the annual equity awards granted to the NEOs were comprised of performance-based awards tied to three-year relative TSR ("Relative TSR Units").
+As in previous years (excluding fiscal year 2014), the NEOs received a portion of their equity awards in the form of time-based restricted stock awards